Azure/azure-sdk-tools/tools/test-proxy/documentation/asset-sync/README.md

 The `test-proxy` optionally offers integration with other git repositories for **storing** and **retrieving** recordings.
 This enables the proxy to work against repositories that do not emplace their test recordings directly alongside their test implementations.

+Colloquially, any file that is stored externally using the `asset-sync` feature of the `test-proxy` is called an `asset`.

 ![asset sync block diagram](../_images/asset_sync_block_diagram.png)

 In the context of a `monorepo`, this means that we store FAR less data per feature.
 To update recordings, the only change alongside the source code is to update the targeted tag.